MacBook Pro Sleeve

 The latest in a series of interviews about the story behind the design of MacCase products.
-For this interview, we are again speaking to MacCase President and Chief Creative Officer Michael Santoro about the company's MacBook Pro Sleeve for 13-inch, 15-inch and 16-inch Apple laptops.
+For this interview, we are again speaking to MacCase President and Chief Creative Officer Michael Santoro about the company's MacBook Pro Sleeve for 13-inch - 16-inch Apple laptops.

 This is the first redesign of the nylon version of the Sleeve since the MacCase first launched their iconic Powerbook sleeve back in the early 2000s.

 A Lightweight, Protective MacBook Sleeve

 JKD: Not counting the development of the leather MacBook Pro Sleeve, this is the first time you've redesigned a nylon Sleeve since since the PowerBook days.
 What were the goals for the new design?